ezechiaskumbu77/alx-system_engineering-devops/0x00-shell_basics/README.md

 Alx shell basic script
-12. That prints the type of the file named iamafile
+13. That creates a symbolic link to /bin/ls, named _ls_